-Of course, referral does work wonders when it comes to acquisition, but that's not where referral begins and ends.
-In fact, if you're smart (and if you use the right platform), you can get incredibly surgical with referral and supercharge all manner of different customer behaviours.
+Of course, referral does work wonders when it comes to acquisition, but that’s not where referral begins and ends.
+In fact, when deployed and positioned cleverly, you can get incredibly surgical with referral and supercharge all manner of different customer behaviours.

-For now, let's just focus on two: targeting and acquiring specific types of customer and promoting specific categories or products.
-And, to illustrate exactly how referral can work in these areas, let's keep pretending you’re that same CMO of a big-time retailer.
+For now, let’s just focus on two: targeting and acquiring specific types of customers and promoting specific categories or products.
+And, to illustrate exactly how referral can work in these areas, let’s keep pretending you’re that same CMO of a big-time retailer.

 1. TARGETING CUSTOMER TYPES

-Referral leverages the friendships your existing customers have with these lookalike potential customers, and it turns the passion they have for your brand into a marketing channel.
+Referral leverages those connections your existing customers have with these identical potential customers, and it turns their passion for your brand into a marketing channel.

-As a result, if you use a referral platform to incentivise very specific segments of your customer database to get their friends shopping, you can be sure that any newly acquired customers are highly likely to fall into that very same segment.
-That's exactly what Vodafone are doing with their new refer-a-friend campaign, where they're using the Buyapowa platform to get young students on their network to refer their friends, acquiring huge numbers of new students as a result.
+As a result, if you use a referral platform to incentivize very specific segments of your customer database to get their friends shopping, you can be sure that any newly acquired customers are highly likely to fall into that very same segment.
+That’s exactly what a client of ours is doing with their own refer-a-friend campaign, where they’re using the Buyapowa platform to get young students on their network to refer their friends, acquiring huge numbers of younger customers as a result.

 And this is something that any brand or retailer can do to grow priority segments, whether they’re defined by age, gender, spending habits or any other mission-critical factor.